jadabrenon/latin102portfolio/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-It is dative❌, plural, and feminine.
-Dative case is used because he is trying to use it to express possesion with the dative (i.e "with the arrows").
+**Ablative** (not dative), plural and feminine.
+Hyginus uses this case because it is the ablative of instrument.

 5. Identify the form of moriens.

-Present active participle of morior.❌ **gender, number, case?**
+**Present active participle, masculine, nominative and singular.** (forgot gender, number, case)

 6. Identify felle.
 Why does Hyginus use this case?